Sunday November 28, 2021

 - Your oil is ready to be infused into your recipe

-As mentioned above, cannabis exposed to high temperatures does degrade, so if you’re baking something, be sure to keep the temperature at 325 degrees Fahrenheit or lower.
-But be assured that you won’t lose much of cannabis’ kick through baking if done properly.
+As mentioned above, cannabinoids exposed to high temperature degrades, so if you’re baking, be sure to keep the temperature at 325 degrees Fahrenheit or lower.
+Rest assured, you won’t lose much of cannabis’ kick through baking.
 Remember, distillate is extremely potent!

 How to Make Cannabis Infused Gummies with Distillate

-Making homemade cannabis-infused gummies with distillate is another crowd-pleaser and easy to do, though dosing can be a bit tricky with these tiny treats (more on that in a minute).
+Making homemade distillate-infused gummies is a crowd-pleaser and easy to do, though dosing can be a bit tricky with these tiny treats (more on that in a minute).
 Check out the simple recipe below:

-- 1 ½ Tablespoons of gelatin, or for vegan folks, agar agar is a fine substitute
+- 1 ½ tablespoons of gelatin, or for vegan folks, agar is a fine substitute

-- 1 gram cannabis distillate (pro tip: divide the total milligrams of the distillate by the number of gummies to figure out the approximate dosage per gummy)
+- 1 gram cannabis distillate (pro tip: grab your calculator and divide the total milligrams of the distillate by the number of gummies you plan to make to figure out the approximate dosage per gummy)